Partner | Chief Executive Officer (Lincoln)

-I grew up in the agency business—namely this agency.
+I grew up in the agency business — namely this agency.
 It all started in 1980 when I landed my first gig in advertising after graduating from the University of Nebraska.
-As the official agency “go-fer” I was responsible for everything from making deliveries, dashing to the Greyhound bus depot to send out ad materials (hey, no one had even heard of Federal Express back then), restocking the cans of Spray-Mount and helping to proof keylines with the “secretaries.”
+As the official agency “go-fer,” I was responsible for everything from making deliveries, dashing to the Greyhound bus depot to send out ad materials (hey, no one had even heard of Federal Express back then), restocking the cans of Spray-Mount and helping to proof keylines with the “secretaries.”
 Occasionally I was asked to go buy cigarettes and take the boss’ Lincoln Continental through the car wash.
 That’s a trust that has to be earned.

-Thirty-some years later I’ve had the pleasure of being part of (and now leading) an amazing group of dedicated and talented professionals.
+Thirty-some years later I’ve had the pleasure of being part of an amazing group of dedicated and talented professionals.
 I’ve worked on some of the best clients in the business (and a few of the worst) from small startups to Fortune 500 titans.
-And if there’s one thing I’ve learned over the years, is that you never stop learning: about target markets; about new ways to connect with them; about being part of a team; and about doing the kind of work that keeps you coming in the door each morning.
+And if there’s one thing I’ve learned over the years, it’s that you never stop learning: about target markets; about new ways to connect with them; about being part of a team; and about doing the kind of work that keeps you coming in the door each morning.

 It’s been a good run.
 I think I’ll stick around awhile.

 I’m extremely passionate about “the business.”
 Otherwise, I probably wouldn’t have been a part of it for more than 30 years.
 I’ve learned a lot in that time.

 I joined Swanson Russell in 1999 as an Art Director.
 By 2001, I earned my way to the role of Vice President / Associate Creative Director.
 Now with more than three decades of experience under my belt, I’ve added the roles of Executive Creative Director and Managing Director to my title.
 That’s a long journey, but what it basically means is I get the privilege of leading and managing the creative efforts of all accounts in the Omaha office.
 Not a bad gig.